raigu/ordered-lists-sync/README.md

 # Algorithm

-If two lists are ordered, then it is possible with one walk through to detect all added or removed elements.
-It is basically like dictionary where all words are ordered.
-For every word you know exactly where it should be.
-Therefore, if you place cursor at the beginning of source and target and start to walk through, then you can determine if something is added or should be removed.
+Algorithm takes two iterators as input: source and target.
+Source is the list based on which the target must be kept in sync.
+The target is the list that represents currents state and is used to detect what element has been added and which is removed.

+Requirements for iterators:

+* iterator must return ordered lists
+* source and target must use exactly same ordering (important when source and target are from different databases with different collation)
+* elements returned by iterator can be either string or implement [\Stringable](https://www.php.net/Stringable) interface.
+  When using `\Stringable` then the `__toString` method must return a value used in comparison functions.
+This value must contain all values that are required to keep in sync.

-Simplified example which will not cover all cases.
-V denots position of the iterator.
+Algorithm works same way like we use dictionary.
+If all words are ordered, then we know exactly where it should be or detect if the word is missing.
+Simplified example which will not cover all cases. `V` denotes position of the iterator.

 ```text
         V